‘The American dollar is worthless.’

 - America’s GDP currently stands at around $25 trillion.

-- That’s a deficit of around $6 trillion.
+- That’s a shortfall of around $6 trillion.

 - Therefore — gasp — America is bankrupt.